-Students who enroll in the graduate journalism program score, on average, above 600 on the verbal test of the Graduate Record Examinations (GREs) and at 5.0 on the GRE analytical writing test, and have an undergraduate grade point average of above 3.0.
+Although there is no minimum requirement, students who enroll in the graduate journalism program score, on average, above 160 on the verbal test of the Graduate Record Examinations (GREs) and a 5.0 on the analytical writing test, and have an undergraduate grade point average of above 3.0.
 No specific GRE subject test is necessary.
 International applicants must take the Test of English as a Foreign Language (TOEFL) unless English is their native language or they have completed their undergraduate education at an institution where English is the primary language of instruction.
 A minimum TOEFL score of 100 on the Internet-based test is required, or a score of 250 on the computer-based test or 600 on the paper-based test is required.
 For the computer- and paper-based tests, a minimum score of 5.0 on the Test of Written English (TWE) is required.
 (For the cultural reporting and criticism concentration, a score of 6.0 is required.)
 International applicants MUST have a fluent command of written English.

 The GREs and TOEFL are given periodically throughout the year.
 Specific test dates can be obtained by calling the Educational Testing Service, 609-921-9000, or by visiting their Web site at www.ets.org.